300 E. 3rd Street,

 1 person favorited this theater

-The Art Deco style of the Lyric Theatre and it’s marquee lit up the corner of E. 3rd Street and DeWeese Street from the early-1940’s.
+The Art Deco style of the Lyric Theatre and it’s marquee lit up the corner of E. 3rd Street and Elm Tree Lane at its opening on December 14, 1948.

 A leading entertainment center in the African-American community, the Lyric Theatre hosted first-run films, black films and entertainers like The Temptations, Cab Calloway, Duke Ellington, Sarah Vaughan, Ella Fitzgerald, The Ink Spots, and Redd Foxx.

-The Lyric’s decline began with the integration of Lexington’s other theatres and it closed in 1963.
+The Lyric Theatre’s decline began with the integration of Lexington’s other theatres and it closed in 1963.

 The property became part of a dispute between a private owner and Lexington-Fayette Urban County Government, which sought to condemn it in order to bring the property into the public domain and restore it to usefulness in the community.